nmshd/rust-crypto/Documentation/Doc.md

   - Galaxy Tab Active 5 (Enterprise Edition)
     - the 5G version as well

-  We have received a Samsung S22 from j&s-soft and have used this device for testing purposes througout the project.
+  We have received a Samsung S22 from j&s-soft and have used this device for testing purposes throughout the project.
 </details>

 <details open>